dutchdronesquad/rh-stream-overlays/docs/index.md

 ---
-title: Stream Overlays
+title: Home
-description: About the Stream Overlays plugin for RotorHazard
+description: A RotorHazard plugin with collection of stream overlays to use with OBS Studio or similar software.
 ---

 # Stream Overlays plugin for RotorHazard